JoshuaDull/GitHub-Desktop/_episodes/02-getting-started.md

 Before we can start tracking version, we must set-up our GitHub Desktop application with our GitHub account information.

+> ## Connecting to your GitHub account
-First, we will connect to our GitHub account using our username and password (if you didn't create a GitHub account before the lesson, you will need to do so now before you can proceed).
+> We will connect to our GitHub account using our username and password (if you didn't create a GitHub account before the lesson, you will need to do so now before you can proceed).

-1. Open GitHub Desktop.
+>1.
+Open GitHub Desktop.
 Click 'Sign in to GitHub.com'
-2. Sign in using your GitHub username & password.
+>2.
+Sign in using your GitHub username & password.
-3. Update your user information if necessary.
+>3.
+Update your user information if necessary.
-4. Click 'Finish'.
+>4.
+Click 'Finish'.
+>
+{: .checklist}

 You should now be logged in to your GitHub account.
 If you have any repositories associated with your account, you should see them listed in the left panel.